flrnc/Comp-Vision-Projects/README.md

 # Comp-Vision-Projects
-This is a compilation of computer vision projects I did in college
+This is a compilation of computer vision projects I did in college.